-The basis we process your information will include:
+The basis we process your information may include:

-- To comply with a legal duty or public task.
+- Necessary for the performance of a task in the public interest.
 There are statutory duties placed on and statutory powers provided to the County Council by various pieces of legislation including the Children Act 1989, the Care Act 2014, various education acts and Local Government Acts, the Localism Act 2011 and the Local Audit and Accountability Act 2014.
 Further detail about our legal duties and powers in relation to each County Council service can be found in our privacy notices for council service areas.

-- To fulfil a contract we may have with you
+- Necessary for the performance of a contract we may have with you

-- When you consent/agree to it.
+- You consent/agree to the processing.
 The County Council will tell you if processing some of your personal data is not necessary to comply with a public task or to fulfil a legal duty or to fulfil a contract and is therefore optional.
 In these circumstances, we may ask for your consent to process it.
 The GDPR sets higher standards in relation to obtaining your consent to process your personal information.
 We have an obligation to ensure that when consent is required from you it is done so in a manner which is clear.

 Who we share your personal data with

 We may share your data with other services within the County Council so that we can keep our information on you as up-to-date as possible and so that we can improve our services to you.
 For example, if you tell the Customer Services Team that you have moved, they will update your records and inform other parts of the County Council that may be providing you with a service.
-Details of where we will do this can be found by clicking on the following link: Privacy notices for council service areas
+Details of where we will do this can be found in our privacy notices for council service areas.

 We may also share your personal data with, and receive your personal data from, organisations and individuals outside of the County Council.
 Further detail about data sharing in relation to each County Council service can be found in our privacy notices for council service areas.